PipMY/durhackX/roles.md

 > **Challenge:** “Meet in the Middle” — design a tool that finds the optimal meeting location for a global team, balancing **CO₂ emissions** and **fairness** in travel time.

-Our dataset is **now local** and stored within the repository — no AWS setup required.

 ---

 ## 🧩 Team Overview